 Test indirect effect for statistical significance

-To test whether the indirect effect was significant, the Sobel Test was used.
-This was done using a Sobel Test calculator online.
-The Unstandardized Beta coefficients for paths A and B was input for a and b while the standard error coefficients for paths A and B was input in the fields Sa and Sb to have the following output.
+To test whether the indirect effect is significant, the Sobel Test is used.
+This is done using a Sobel Test calculator online.
+The Unstandardized Beta coefficients for paths A and B is input for a and b while the standard error coefficients for paths A and B is input in the fields Sa and Sb to have the following output.

 Fig 3: Sobel test for indirect effect significance